• Skip to primary navigation

 If you really love the flavor on this Braised Tri Tip then I recommend checking out some other tri tip recipes too:

-• Grilled Tri Tip
+• Marinated and Grilled Tri Tip

 • Smoked Tri Tip